miac-research/dl-brainstem/README.md

 ## Using the pre-built container images

 Ready-to-use, pre-built images for nnU-Net and MD-GRU brainstem segmentaion are available for download from the [Github container registry](https://github.com/miac-research/dl-brainstem/packages).
-These images have been tested with Docker and Apptainer/Singularity.
+The images have been tested with Docker and Apptainer/Singularity.

-In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms).
+In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms) and using Apptainer (the standard container tool for scientific computing).

 ### Hardware requirements